What is a Captain, Mate, or Pilot of a Water Vessel?

 Captains, Mates, and Pilots of Water Vessels who work in Texas, Oregon, or Maryland, make the highest salaries.

-How much do Captains, Mates, and Pilots of Water Vessels make in each U.S. state?
+Below is a list of the median annual salaries for Captains, Mates, and Pilots of Water Vessels in different U.S. states.

 |State||Annual Mean Salary|

-Where do Captains, Mates, and Pilots of Water Vessels Work?
+Captains, Mates, and Pilots of Water Vessels Sector

 More about our data sources and methodologies.